sethsandaru/laravel-hmvc-sample/README.md

 ## What is HMVC?
 You can find out here: [HMVC - WIKI](https://en.wikipedia.org/wiki/Hierarchical_model%E2%80%93view%E2%80%93controller)

+Key advantages (M.O.R.E):
+- Modularization: Reduction of dependencies between the disparate parts of the application.
+- Organization: Having a folder for each of the relevant triads makes for a lighter work load.
+- Reusability: By nature of the design it is easy to reuse nearly every piece of code.
+- Extendibility: Makes the application more extensible without sacrificing ease of maintenance.

 ## Laravel HMVC Structure - this project
 - Top - Base MVC
 - Module 1 MVC
 - Module 2 MVC
 - ...
 - Module n MVC

 ## Module Structure
 - Module